 Yes, Beycome is a legitimate brokerage that is based in Miami and is licensed in eight states.
 It offers flat fee MLS services, a 1% Concierge package for sellers, and a cash back package for buyers.

-Most customers gave Beycome a favorable review, citing good customer service and good pricing.
-But those who gave Beycome a negative review said the company was difficult to get a hold of and made MLS errors.
+Most Beycome reviews from past customers are favorable, citing acceptable customer service and good pricing.
+But those who gave negative Beycome reviews said the company was difficult to get a hold of and made MLS errors.